-The 2017 Enchantments lottery is now closed.
+The 2018 Enchantments lottery is open!

 - Enchantments permit area rules and regulations

 - Enchantments permit overview

 - Enchantments permit application

 If you’d like me to send you application reminders, sign up for my email list below.
 You’ll also get occasional emails from me with guides and photos from my hikes.

 You can keep reading to learn more about the lottery system used to award permits and get step-by-step instructions for filling out your application.

 2018 brought some updates to the permit regulations—including a rollback of a 2017 change.
 Here are some of the changes: